MayorLazer/Endeev_Interview/README.md

 #Author Note
-Well, This is all I could code in 2 days straight of angular learning (I've no previous contact with angular frameworks nither typescript, this fancy IDE, or ANY other javascript framework).
-Heck I bearly knew there basics of html/css/javscript).
+Well, This is all I could code in 2 days straight of angular learning (I've no previous contact with angular frameworks nither typescript, this fancy IDE or ANY other javascript framework).
+Heck I bearly knew the basics of html/css/javscript).

 I'm amaze of how much I acomplish in these days, Wish I could've more time to polish concepts and code.
 I must say this project light a spark on me.
-I do love front-end <3
+I do love front-end

 Could implement:
     - Several Components
     - 2 Services
     - Routing
     - Models
     - Pipes
+    - Bindings
+    - Dependency injection
+    - Some Directive

 # Endeev